cloudogu/k8s-ecosystem/docs/development/dev_box_k3d_en.md

 This document describes a lightweight local development alternative to the Vagrant-based dev box.
 Instead of starting a VM, the Kubernetes cluster runs directly in Docker via `k3d`.

+Important:
+The `k3d` workflow is intended for fast local development and iterative testing.
+It cannot cover every scenario that can be tested with the Vagrant-based `k3s` dev box.

+Current limitations compared to the Vagrant `k3s` cluster:

+- only a single node is used
+- storage relies on the default local `k3s` storage class
+  - PVC size increases are not supported in this setup
+  - backups with Velero are not supported in this setup

 ## Current scope

 The `k3d` workflow is intentionally small.
 It manages multiple local CES instances with a single CLI: